 The most popular tech products of 2017 were not introduced nor shown at CES.
 Those included the iPhone, Samsung Galaxy S8 and Note 8 phones, Amazon’s Echo Dot speaker, the Apple Watch and the Nintendo Switch, which were all debuted at their own, private, company media events.

-• So as we look back at six of the best-loved products from CES 2017, let's start with a mega-TV.
+And that, dear reader, brings us to our annual “CES: Where are they Now?” segment. - So as we look back at six of the best-loved products from CES 2017, let's start with a mega-TV.

-—LG Oled W7.
+LG—LG Oled W7.
 The ultra-thin TV is a “a design marvel,” said Reviewed, while Tech Radar said “nothing in the entire show could match the “wow!” factor,” of the unit.
 Released in the fall, at a wowser price of just under $7,000, it wasn't included in many Black Friday TV deals ads, because let's face it, the Best Buys and Amazons drive sales with lower-priced entry-level units.

-—AirTV.
+Dish—AirTV.
 The $130 device aims to marry over-the-air TV signals with streaming channels, as a cutting-the -cord-cable alternative.
 Engadget said users get "a whole lot of options in one place," and while it was released, it doesn't appear to have sold many units.
 There are only four reviews for AirTV on Amazon.
 Compare that to the Roku Express, the entry-level streaming device that has over 450 reviews.

-Lenovo Smart Assistant.
+lenovo—Lenovo Smart Assistant.
 This was an early attempt to offer the basic Alexa speaker with better sound, at similar prices to Amazon's Echo.
 But that mantle was won in 2017, not with this product, but the Sonos One speaker, which in the words of one reviewer (that would be me) said "Alexa never sounded so good."The Sonos made my top of the year list and other publications rated it best of class for 2017, including the Verge, Engadget and Inc.

-—Asus ZenFone AR.
+Asus—Asus ZenFone AR.
 Tech Radar called the ZenFone the best smartphone of CES, saying “Asus has taken an early lead in this year’s smartphone race,” with the unit, which used Google’s Tango augmented reality technology to super-impose animation over real-life images.
 ZenFone AR was released in the summer, but got totally overshadowed by AR on new iPhones in the fall.
 Also, Google said it will close Tango in March to focus on a different AR platform.

-Sleep Number 360 mattress.
+Sleep Number—Sleep Number 360 mattress.
 Many critics were sold on the instant toe warming feature of the high-tech mattress.
 And Reviewed liked how "if it senses you or your partner snoring, it will automatically adjust one of the individual headrests to make it stop."
 The mattress was released in mid-2017 to prices that weren't announced at CES: starting at $2,799 and going all the way up to $4,599.
 Unlike many of the products listed here, Sleep Number had a ready, willing place to sell the mattresses — it has over 550 retail stores.

-CES 2018, The International Consumer Electronics Show‬, ‪Las Vegas‬,
+CES 2018, The International Consumer Electronics Show, Las Vegas,

 No comments